 DYSFUNCTIONAL FAMILIES AND CHILD DEVELOPMENT

-This course explores the relations between a variety of types of family dysfunctions and child development and psychopathology.
-Specifically, topics in child abuse, neglect, sexual abuse, and children from violent homes, alcoholic homes, and homes with mentally ill parents are studied.
-The course will focus on empirical literature about dysfunctional families and child development, biographical and political perspectives.
-Prerequisites: PSY 116 and 117, or consent of instructor.
+Explores the relations between a variety of types of family dysfunctions and child development and psychopathology.
+Topics include child abuse, neglect, sexual abuse, and children from violent homes and homes with mentally ill parents.
+The course focuses on empirical literature about dysfunctional families and child development, biographical, and political perspectives.
+Prerequisites: PSY 116, 120, 216, or 217, or consent of instructor.

 The scientific exploration of interpersonal communication and behavior.
-Topics include attitudes and attitude change, attraction and communication, social perception and social influence, prosocial and antisocial behavior and group processes.
+Topics include attitudes and attitude change, attraction and communication, social perception and social influence, prosocial and antisocial behavior, and group processes.
 Three hours of lecture and one two-hour laboratory per week.
-Prerequisite: PSY 110 and 331(or consent of instructor).
+Prerequisite: A grade of C- or better in 312 and a statistics course of at least 3 credits, or consent of instructor.

-The examination of psychophysical methodology and basic neurophysiological methods as they are applied to the understanding of sensor processes.
+The examination of psychophysical methodology and basic neurophysiological methods as they are applied to the understanding of sensory processes.
 Three hours of lecture and one two-hour laboratory per week.
-Prerequisites: PSY 110, and 331 (or consent of instructor).
+Prerequisites: A grade of C- or better in 312 and a statistics course of at least 3 credits, or consent of instructor.

 An introduction to the biological psychologist’s method of approach to the understanding of behavior as well as the set of principles that relate the function and organization of the nervous system to the phenomena of behavior.
 Three hours of lecture and one two-hour laboratory per week.
-Prerequisite: PSY 110, and 331 (or consent of instructor).
+Prerequisite: A grade of C- or better in 312 and a statistics course of at least 3 credits, or consent of instructor,

 An off-campus experience in a community setting offering psychological services, supplemented with classroom instruction and discussion.
-PSY 448 covers the basic counseling skills, while PSY 449 covers the major theoretical approaches to counseling.
-Prerequisite: Consent of instructor.
+Covers the major theoretical approaches to counseling.
+Prerequisite: PSY 448 or consent of instructor.

 Internships give students an opportunity to relate on-campus academic experiences to society in general and to their post-baccalaureate objectives in particular.
 Students have, for example, worked in prisons, public and private schools, county government, and for the American Red Cross.